backstage/backstage/plugins/vault-backend/README.md

      baseUrl: http://your-internal-vault-url.svc
      publicUrl: https://your-vault-url.example.com
      token: <VAULT_TOKEN>
      secretEngine: 'customSecretEngine' # Optional.
-By default it uses 'secrets'
+By default it uses 'secrets'.
+Can be overwritten by the annotation of the entity
      kvVersion: <kv-version> # Optional.
 The K/V version that your instance is using.
 The available options are '1' or '2'
    ```